RuiLiGitLove/Public-Dementia-Prediction-in-SVD/README.md

 # Dementia-Prediction-in-SVD

-This repository contains the code for the paper **Predicting Incident Dementia in Cerebral Small Vessel Disease – Comparison of Machine Learning and Traditional Models**.
+This repository contains the code for the paper **Predicting Incident Dementia in Cerebral Small Vessel Disease: Comparison of Machine Learning and Traditional Models**.

 ### Data_Preprocessing
 This folder contains code used to extract and preprocess data from each cohort.